 There’s a reason behind every technique given here.
 Using weights, instead of cups, improves accuracy.
 Mixing by hand, instead of with an electric mixer, prevents overmixing.
 Folding, rather than kneading, reduces your effort while enhancing the bread’s texture.
 A long fermentation allows the dough to feed, release gas, and develop flavor.
 The bowl in the oven captures steam and creates a crisp crust.
 The results are delicious, beautiful loaves that slice smoothly for sandwiches and other uses.

-Sourdough Cabin Bread
+Sourdough Cabin Bread (double batch)

 560 grams water